Inside Top Online Master of Fine Arts (MFA) Programs

 In-Depth Look at 3 Quality Online MFA Programs

-Savannah College of Art and Design (SCAD) offers online MFA programs for 11 specializations: animation, design for sustainability, fashion, graphic design, illustration, interactive design and game development, luxury and brand management, motion media design, painting, photography, and writing.
+Savannah College of Art and Design (SCAD) offers 11 online MFA specializations, including: animation, design for sustainability, fashion, graphic design, illustration, game development, luxury and brand management, motion media design, painting, photography, and writing.

 University of Arkansas at Monticello